 The way San cuddles up to Moro before heading into battle.

 The Iron Town men, after being used as pawns by Jigo's monks to help dwindle the attacking boar offences, come to Ashitaka's aid in rescuing one of the wolves trapped under a dead boar.
-They even beat the amoral ass-holes over the head when they move to menace the young man from the east; then all pitch in to move the massive boar carcass.
+They even beat the amoral assholes over the head when they move to menace the young man from the east, before they all pitch in to move the massive boar carcass.